CMUBuggy/cmubuggy.org/README.md

  - News: /news runs Wordpress (http://wordpress.org/).
 Version info is available in `/news/README`
  - Wiki: As of 2021, `/reference` points to files in WordPress

+# LAMP Setup
+This site is built to run on a LAMP platform (Linux/Apache/PHP/MySQL).
+We make extensive use of the apache modules `mod_rewrite` and `mod_expires`.

 # Wiki
 As of October 2021, `/reference` points to reference-style pages hosted in our WordPress installation.